bgoonz/web-dev-notes-resource-site/core-site/other-pages/weeks/solution/directory-browsed/DIRECTORY/week-6/wk6/week-6-review/LOs_explained.md

     - any other headers we would like (optional), such as `Accept: application/json`
     - body of the request (optional), such as `myKey=myValue`

-5. Write a very simple HTTP server using ‘http' in node with paths that will result in the common HTTP status codes.
+5. Write a very simple HTTP server using 'http' in node with paths that will result in the common HTTP status codes.
 ```javascript
 const http = require('http');